Research suggests that irritable bowel syndrome (IBS) affects about

 There’s growing research that suggests taking CBD may have health benefits, including anxiety and pain relief.
 However, the jury is still out on whether CBD can help with IBS symptoms.

 Until we know for sure whether CBD helps with IBS, there’s likely not much harm in trying it out.
 Just be sure to talk with your doctor before giving it a whirl.
-Some people may experience IBS-like symptoms, like diarrhea, when taking CBD.
+Some people may experience IBS-like symptoms, such as diarrhea, when taking CBD.